amin-amani/CCNA/200-301-Tra2210_9/Readme.md

 switch port access vlan 2
 ```

-## vlan types:
+## VLAN Types

-local: meanse exist only on one switch
+**Local:** Exists only on one switch.

-end to end: meanse exist on multiple switchs and connected using trunk port
+**End to End:** Exists on multiple switches and is connected using trunk ports.

 <a href="link"><img src="https://github.com/amin-amani/CCNA/blob/main/200-301-Tra2210_9/vlantypes.PNG" alt="CCNA ||" width="500"/></a>

-## we have two truk types:
+## We Have Two Trunk Types

-single tag(802.1q): is beter than double tag.
+**Single Tag (802.1q):** Is better than double tag.

-double tag:
+**Double Tag:**

-Native vlan: packets without vlan tags transfer via native vlan. we put bigest network into native vlan to reduce traffic because it doenst need 1q tag
+**Native VLAN:** Packets without VLAN tags transfer via native VLAN.
+We put the biggest network into native VLAN to reduce traffic because it doesn't need 1q tag.

-if we dont have mange switch we sholdnt change native vlan
+If we don't have a managed switch, we shouldn't change the native VLAN.

 <a href="link"><img src="https://github.com/amin-amani/CCNA/blob/main/200-301-Tra2210_9/ex1-scenario.PNG" alt="CCNA ||" width="500"/></a>

-## check vlan and it's interfaces
+## Check VLAN and its Interfaces

 ```
 show vlan brief
 ```

-* if we can't see some ports in show vlan brief report it means it they are trunk or their vlan cleared
+* If we can't see some ports in the show vlan brief report, it means they are trunk or their VLAN is cleared.

-## check trunk ports:
+## Check Trunk Ports

 ```
 show int trunk
 ```

-## erase configs and vlans
+## Erase Configs and VLANs

-vlans are no saved in  startup_config they are in vlan.dat in flash. chcke flash using below command:
+VLANs are not saved in startup_config; they are in vlan.dat in flash.
+Check flash using the command below:

 ```
 show flash: